jamieeeeeeeeeeeeeeee/picoduck/README.md

 # Information #
-This project is a USB Rubber Ducky clone for the Raspberry Pi Picow. **Please note that it currently relies on the Picow and having a Pimoroni Pico Display 2 - I am working on adding configuration options so you can use your own display, and the base Pico.**
+This project is a USB Rubber Ducky clone for the Raspberry Pi Picow. **Please note that it currently relies on the Picow and having a Pimoroni Pico Display 2 - I am working on adding configuration options so you can use your own display (and no display!), and the base Pico.**

 # Installation Instructions #
 You can either use the pre-compiled .uf2 files (from the Releases tab) or compile the source code yourself.